 In terms of compatibility, this processor connects to you motherboard via the AMD AM4 CPU socket.
 You also get up to 128 GB of RAM with up to 3200 MHz DDR4 speeds for reasonable performance at the pricing.
 Despite being an entry-level home server CPU, the AMD Ryzen 5 allows CPU and memory overclocking.
 And the greatest part is that you get all of this at a relatively low TDP of just 65 watts, making this processor quite practical.

-AMD Ryzen 7 NAS Processor
+AMD Ryzen 7 NAS CPU

 Higher-end CPU choices from AMD can also be found under its Ryzen 7 family, which are clearly on the pricey side but still offer fantastic value for money for those who want something more powerful.